Clairvoyant scheduling of random walks: Mazeries

 \begin{condition}[Reachability] We require $0 \le \slb < 0.5$.
 Let $u, v$ be points with $\minslope(u, v) \ge \slb$.
 If they are the starting and endpoint of a rectangle that is a hop, then $u \leadsto v$.
 The rectangle in question is allowed to be bottom-open or left-open, but not both. \end{condition}

 \begin{example}[Base case] The clairvoyant demon problem can be seen as a special case of a mazery.
-Let $\bub=1$ for the scale parameter, and $\slb = 0$, that is there is no lower bound on the minimum slope for the reachability condition.
+Let us choose the scale parameter $\bub$ for any valuel $\ge 1$, and $\slb = 0$, that is there is no lower bound on the minimum slope for the reachability condition.
 The parameters $\R>0$ and $0<\ncln<0.1$ are chosen arbitrarily, and we choose

 where $\m$ is the size of the complete graph on which the random walks are performed.